Full course description

 · Recorded lecture

 · Lifetime access to the course content for review & application

 Dr. Saunders is a mother, pediatrician, and former medical epidemiologist with the US Centers for Disease Control and Prevention (CDC) where for over 10 years she was involved with issues related to children’s health and youth violence prevention.
 She was also a program officer at the Ford Foundation, Senior Deputy Director of Health in Washington DC and Philadelphia’s Deputy Health Commissioner.
 She served as Senior Deployment/Operations Manager for the Substance Abuse and Mental Health Services Administration (SAMHSA) Katrina Assistance Project.
 Dr. Saunders is currently a public health consultant and the author of various journal articles and a children’s book for girls entitled OOOPS!

 *This offering is free to MUIH faculty, staff, students, and alumni, as well as MUIH PCE community members.

 For questions about this offering or CEUs, contact.

 For registration technical support, please contact 1-844-414-5052 orFor a helpful video tutorial for Catalog registrations and payments; and Canvas, your online learning platform, .

 Refund Policy: This offering is non-refundable upon purchase.

-*For indefinite access to you Catalog Student Dashboard, it is recommended a non-MUIH email address be used to enroll in PCE offerings and that you register for a new account with an email address you access frequently.
+*For indefinite access to your Catalog Student Dashboard, and Canvas, your online learning platform, it is recommended a non-MUIH email address you use frequently be used to register as a new user to enroll in PCE offerings.